-“The architect models a building as they see it, while the engineer wants to bring things into a mathematically perfect world where everything is aligned and hardly anything is offset,” says Campbell.
-“But you simply cannot measure and analyse everything, otherwise you’d be sitting at the planning table for 20 years trying to ensure complete accuracy.
+“The architect models a building as they see it, while the engineer wants to bring things into a mathematically perfect world where everything is aligned, and hardly anything is offset,” says Campbell.
+“But you simply cannot measure and analyze everything, otherwise, you’d be sitting at the planning table for 20 years trying to ensure complete accuracy.
 This is why engineers use BIM software like Tekla Structures.”

 Identify discrepancies early on your construction project

 One of the challenges engineers typically face is that architectural drawings may be created on a platform that does not show all the details needed on-site.
 There also may be inaccuracies or discrepancies in the drawings that do not matter from the architectural perspective but have massive implications in terms of constructability.
 This is why engineers typically create their own drawings.

 With Tekla Structures, however, engineers do not necessarily need to start drawing from scratch.
 This is because the software allows existing drawings to be imported in a range of file types – .pdf, .dwg, IFC and more.
 Tekla Structures stacks all the available imported drawings on top of one another, which makes it easy for engineers to start identifying discrepancies and number crunching material quantities.

 In a perfect world, the engineer and any subcontractors would be involved in the design of a building from its outset to avoid anything non-constructible from being planned.
 This is typically not how the process works though, as architecture firms hold the relationship with the end client and often guard it as a competitive advantage.